 What you can do with Serverless360

-- CRUD Operations - From Serverless360 UI, you can create/delete, enable/disable, edit properties, view shared access policy and copy the Event Hub URL.
+- Remote actions - From Serverless360 UI, you can enable/disable, edit properties, view shared access policy and copy the Event Hub URL.
 You can initiate bulk operations - enable/disable multiple Event Hubs in a single click.

 - Import Event Hubs - Let's consider a scenario, ACME corporation has created and configured the settings for an Event Hub in their test environment and wants to replicate the same in the development environment, in this scenario, the only option is to recreate the Event Hub with the same settings either in the Azure portal or in Service Bus Explorer.
 Obviously, this is a time-consuming process, Serverless360 provides a simple solution by allowing the users to import the Event Hub between namespace to make process easy.